viettrung9012/glints-book-find/README.md

 ```
 Open `http://localhost:3000/` to view the app

+**Note:** When server started for the first time it could take some time to scrape

 #### Dev Mode
 ##### Requirement
 To run in dev mode, have **browser-sync, gulp, nodemon** installed on local machine